Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Mountain Home, ID

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also call a technician if you start to notice any issues, such as strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are needed.
+You should also have an inspection if you notice any new issues, like unusual smells, leaks, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are often less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You may also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You might also consider getting a smart thermostat.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).